Pediatric brachial plexus birth injuries

 Frequently Asked Questions

-• Are brachial plexus injuries permanent?
+• Are pediatric brachial plexus injuries permanent?

 Children who have tears, ruptures or avulsions can have lifelong issues using the injured shoulder, arm and hand.
 At Children’s Health, we assess your child’s progress once or twice a year until they turn 18.
-When needed, we re-engage your child in occupational therapy and group activities that promote limb function.
+When needed, we re-engage your child in occupational therapy (OT) and group activities that promote limb function.

 • Can older children get brachial plexus injuries?